xerocross/train-prob/README.md

 # train-prob

+!
+Update: I have improved the code since the last version so that now the SimpleNode, Route, and Digraph objects are immutable.
+These objects, once created, are read-only.
+The internal data is fully encapsulated.

 I built this for a hiring manager.
 There is a note specifically to him below.

 So far this is a node project without any nice interface.
 You can interact with